ZupIT/beagle-docs/content/en/home/API/Components/Layout/Container.md

 ---
 title: Container
 weight: 313
-description: Container components description and its attribute details
+description: You will find here the description of Container components and its attribute details
 ---

 ---